gianni-smdt/powershell-scripts/README.md

 # PowerShell Administration Scripts

-A collection of PowerShell scripts designed to simplify and automate administrative tasks.
-These scripts are tailored for IT administrators and system engineers, enabling them to manage, configure, and monitor systems more efficiently.
+A collection of simple PowerShell scripts designed to simplify and automate administrative tasks.
+These scripts are tailored for IT administrators, enabling them to manage, configure, and monitor systems more efficiently.

 ## Table of Contents